legendum/pass/README.md

 Second, put the "pass" command somewhere in your PATH e.g. your "bin" folder.

-Third, run "pass" by passing a password phrase to the command "pass" like so:
+Third, run "pass" by writing a password phrase to the command "pass" like so:

 ```
 > pass